 Carpal tunnel syndrome can be a household phrase, but can be a serious problem if left untreated.
-Salem plastic surgeon, Dr. Keith Neaman has extensive training and experience in the relief of carpal tunnel syndrome with hand surgery.
+Salem plastic surgeons, Dr. Keith Neaman and Dr. Dustin Christiansen have extensive training and experience in the relief of carpal tunnel syndrome with hand surgery.
 When all other methods of relief prove to be unsuccessful for finding relief of your carpal tunnel syndrome symptoms, it may be time to turn to hand surgery.
-Dr. Neaman has helped patients from Portland, Salem, Corvallis, Eugene and other surrounding areas by performing endoscopic carpal release surgery.
+Dr. Neaman and Dr. Christiansen have helped patients from Portland, Salem, Corvallis, Eugene and other surrounding areas by performing endoscopic carpal release surgery.

 Carpal Tunnel syndrome is a medical condition that causes pain, numbness, and stiffness in your hands.
 Carpal tunnel occurs when the median nerve (which runs from the forearm into the palm of your hand) becomes pressed/pinched or compressed at the wrist.